muraena3/DockerizedWebAutomation/README.md

    5. Once Test Run finishes successfully, HTML report should open automatically.
         Or else:
-        -   go to project folder and look for results-XXXX folder
+        -   go to project folder and under it look for results-XXXX folder
         -   right click and open emailable-reports.html
         -   and all the screenshots are found under screenshots folder